TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 .. _common-characteristics-typo3-docs:

-Common characteristics of TYPO3 documentation
+Common Characteristics of TYPO3 documentation
 =============================================

 All of these examples have a few things in common: